 Why do I need to give monthly?

 Monthly gifts help UNHCR plan its budget to sustain programs, services, and strategies for the forcibly displaced families it serves.
 It also gives us the flexibility to be able to respond immediately when an emergency strikes and direct funding to where the need is greatest.
-I would like to start a collection in my community.

 Does UNHCR have coin banks?